Debalent/Finthos/PROSPECT-BUSINESS-PACKAGE.md

 **Preferred**: Phone call or video conference for initial discussion

 ### Confidentiality
-**IMPORTANT**: All materials provided are confidential and proprietary to PeoplePay Inc. By accessing these materials, you agree to the terms outlined in LEGAL-DISCLAIMER.md.
+**IMPORTANT**: All materials provided are confidential and proprietary to Finthos Inc. By accessing these materials, you agree to the terms outlined in LEGAL-DISCLAIMER.md.
 This information is shared exclusively for your evaluation under mutual confidentiality agreement with full legal protection for both parties.

 ## 🚀 Ready to Transform Fintech Together?

-Arlo, I believe PeoplePay represents a unique opportunity to acquire a production-ready enterprise fintech platform at an optimal market entry point.
+Arlo, I believe Finthos represents a unique opportunity to acquire a production-ready enterprise fintech platform at an optimal market entry point.
 The combination of complete compliance, advanced technology, and proven architecture creates significant competitive advantages in the rapidly growing digital payments market.

-I look forward to discussing how PeoplePay aligns with your investment strategy and answering any questions you may have after reviewing the comprehensive materials.
+I look forward to discussing how Finthos aligns with your investment strategy and answering any questions you may have after reviewing the comprehensive materials.

 Best regards,

 **Demond J. Balentine**
-Founder & CEO, PeoplePay
+Founder & CEO, Finthos
 demond.balentine@atlasstudents.com
 +1 (555) 123-4567

 ---

-*© 2025 PeoplePay Inc. - Confidential Business Package for Prospective Buyers*
+*© 2025 Finthos Inc. - Confidential Business Package for Prospective Buyers*